Thủy

-Thuy Thi Thu Tran /vi/ (born October 29, 1991) known mononymously as Thuy or Thủy (stylized in lowercase) is a Vietnamese American singer and songwriter based in Los Angeles, California.
+Thuy Thi Thu Tran /vi/ (born October 29, 1991) known mononymously as Thuy or Thủy (stylized in lowercase) is an American singer and songwriter based in Los Angeles, California.
 Thuy is an independent artist and has released 2 EPs.
 Her single "Girls Like Me Don't Cry" went viral on the video-sharing platform TikTok in the middle of 2023.

 Early life

-Thuy was born in Stockton, California to Vietnamese refugee parents, and was raised in Newark in the East Bay region of Northern California.
+Trần Thị Thu Thủy was born in Stockton, California to Vietnamese refugee parents, and was raised in Newark in the East Bay region of Northern California.
 Karaoke was a primary source of entertainment in her family.
 She attended Newark Memorial High School, where she was a member of the choir, and then went on to attend the University of California, Santa Barbara, where she majored in biopsychology.

 Career

 2015–2020: Career beginnings

 After graduating college, Thuy planned to pursue a career as a physician assistant and held a number of jobs in the medical field but frequently changed jobs due to her lack of interest in her chosen career, working variously at several dental clinics, dermatology offices, and as an optometric technician, while writing and recording songs at night.
 During this time, Thuy released various cover videos on social media.

 In 2015, Thuy released her song "Hands on Me".
 The song gained widespread support in the Bay Area community after winning KMEL 106.1's Home Turf contest.
 Following the song's success, Thuy moved to Los Angeles with her boyfriend and childhood friend to pursue music-making full-time.

 In 2017, she released "All Night Long", which initially gained a small amount of traction.
 In 2020, the song gained a resurgence in popularity after a slowed-down version of the song went viral on TikTok.